Who we are

 The Financial Process

-Students enroll in the microschool and pay tuition, just like they would at any other private school.
+After being accepted for admission and completing the Personalized Learning Plan form, students enroll in the microschool and pay tuition just like they would at any other private school.
 The microschool then provides you with a Home Room Teacher and pays for all reasonable and necessary expenses to implement the Personalized Learning Plan, up to the amount specified on the tuition agreement.
-Each tuition plan will clearly indicate the total cost and what portion of that cost is dedicated to the Personalized Learning Plan (curriculum, books, courses, subscriptions, materials, electronics, memberships, tutors, etc.).
+Each tuition plan will clearly indicate the total per-student cost and what portion of that cost is dedicated to the Personalized Learning Plan (curriculum, books, courses, subscriptions, materials, electronics, memberships, tutors, etc.).
 The remainder of your tuition goes toward paying home room teachers, microschool operations, business costs, and profit.
 You will receive a clear receipt for your full tuition payment (which you will need to keep and submit to the state of Idaho if you are using the Parental Choice Tax Credit).

 PROJECTED 2026-2027 Academic Year Tuition Fees: